 Herbal and Alternative Approach

-Many people have found herbal antibiotics to be as effective — or more effective — than their pharmacological counterparts.
-In fact, one recent study showed that herbal treatments (consisting of Candibactin-AR and Candibactin-BR herbal blends) had a 46 percent success rate, while 34 percent of the participants using Rifaximin experienced a resolution of their SIBO.
-Furthermore, those on Rifaximin experienced symptoms such as anaphylaxis, hives, diarrhea and Clostridium difficile bacterial overgrowth, while only one participant using the herbal remedy experienced diarrhea.
+Many people have found herbal antimicrobials to be as effective — or more effective — than their pharmacological counterparts.
+In fact, one recent study showed that herbal treatments (consisting of oil of oregano and berberine-based herbal blends) had a 46 percent success rate, while 34 percent of the participants using Rifaximin experienced a resolution of their SIBO.
+(12) Furthermore, those on Rifaximin experienced symptoms such as anaphylaxis, hives, diarrhea, and Clostridium difficile bacterial overgrowth, while only one participant using the herbal remedy experienced diarrhea.

 Other benefits of using herbal treatments include reduced cost, no prescription needed, and fewer side effects.
-On the other hand, an herbal treatment course usually lasts at least 4-8 weeks, whereas prescription antibiotics usually show improvement within 1-2 weeks.
+On the other hand, an herbal treatment course usually lasts at least four to eight weeks, whereas prescription antibiotics usually show improvement within one to two weeks.

 Herbs for SIBO treatment include:

-- Oil of oregano: two capsules, three times per day, for 60 days
+- Rootcology Oil of Oregano: two capsules, three times per day for 60 days

-- For methane-producing bacteria, add Allicillin (garlic extract): two capsules, 3 times per day, for 60 days
+- Allicillin (garlic extract): two capsules, 3 times per day for 60 days

 These are my recommended dosages, but please consult with your functional medicine practitioner to determine the dosage that is appropriate for you.

 In addition to taking antibiotics (herbal or pharmacological), I usually recommend taking the beneficial yeast S. boulardii.
 While most people will need to avoid probiotics while working to eradicate SIBO, S. boulardii doesn’t colonize the intestines as most other probiotics do.
 Thus, it doesn’t contribute to the overgrowth of bacteria in the gut.
 Instead, S. boulardii helps to clear out the existing bacteria in the small intestine, and speeds up the process of clearing the gut infection.
-I recommend starting out slow and building up to a therapeutic dosage of as much as 4000 mg of S. boulardii per day.
+(18) I recommend starting out slowly and building up to a therapeutic dosage of as much as 4000 mg of a supplement such as Rootcology S. Boulardii per day.

-I have seen many people clear their SIBO through a simple course of oil of oregano and S. boulardii, and often recommend this line of treatment to my clients.
+I have seen many people clear their SIBO through a simple course of oil of oregano, berberine, and S. boulardii, and often recommend this line of treatment to my clients.

 Some people have had success using specific dietary approaches, such as the elemental diet, the Specific Carbohydrate Diet, the low FODMAPS diet, or the GAPS diet, to reduce the bacterial overgrowth.
 However, many people will find that these dietary approaches work best when combined with one of the antimicrobial treatments mentioned above.